NamNguyenSparta/spartahack11-actual/README.md

 ---

-## 🏆 Built for SpartaHack 2025
+## 🏆 Built for SpartaHack XI (2026)

-This project was created for SpartaHack 2025 with the mission of **democratizing financial trust** for students and young people who are often excluded from traditional credit systems.
+This project was created for SpartaHack XI with the mission of **democratizing financial trust** for students and young people who are often excluded from traditional credit systems.

 ### The Problem
-- 45 million Americans have no credit score
+- Approximately **49 million** Americans have no credit score (Oliver Wyman, 2026)
 - Students can't get apartments, loans, or credit cards
 - Traditional credit scoring ignores savings, income stability, and financial behavior